CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Basic-BGP-Configuration.md

     cumulus@spine01:~$ net add bgp neighbor 169.254.10.1 remote-as external
     ```

     For BGP to advertise IPv6 prefixes, you need to run an additional command to activate the BGP neighbor under the IPv6 address family.
-The IPv4 address family is enabled by default and the `activate` command is not required for IPv4 route exchange
+The IPv4 address family is enabled by default and the `activate` command is not required for IPv4 route exchange.

     ```
     cumulus@spine01:~$ net add bgp neighbor 2001:db8:0002::0a00:1 remote-as external